lfit/releng-common-packer/README.markdown

 to the docker template and provisioning script for an example of how it imports the existing baseline playbook into the local playbook to reduce duplication in code.

+## Local testing of common-packer

+For developers of common-packer who would like to be able to locally test from the common-packer repo.
+Clone both common-packer and lf-ansible in the same directory and the scripts will handle the relative paths to both itself (common-packer) and lf-ansible respectively.